typical-go/typical-go/README.md

 }
 ```

+### Application

-- `BuildTool` is definition of build-tool for the project.
-Use `./typicalw` to run the build-tool
+`App` is definition of the application.
+Based on this definition, `./typicalw run` run the application.

+`typapp` package is common golang application gear with dependency-injection and configuration.
+- `EntryPoint` contain main function and source folder.
+- `Imports` to put configurations, constructor, destructor or preparation into the application

+You can make your own application implementation by implmenent `typcore.App` interface

+### Build Tool

-- `App` is definition of the application.
-Use `./typicalw run` to run the application
+`BuildTool` is definition of build-tool.
+Based on this definition, `./typicalw` run the build-tool

+`typbuildtool` package is common build-tool with build-sequence and utilities.
+- `BuildSequence` is sequence of build process (check [Build Life-Cycle](#build-life-cycle) section)
+- `Utilities` custom task for development

-## Build-Tool Wrapper
+## Wrapper

 `typicalw` is your best friend.
 It will download, compile and run the actual build-tool for your day-to-day development.